inega/EFM_EFMD/README.md

 structure and attenuation of the lithosphere using the EFM/EFMD Bayesian approach.

 The network, array name, velocity source name and paths of the directories where we want to store our data and/or results need to be added to the scripts.
+All executable files are stored in the /bin directory and modules than need to be loaded in the /lib directory.

 Steps: